sveltejs/svelte/documentation/docs/01-introduction/02-getting-started.md

 For other editors, see the Editor Support collection: https://sveltesociety.dev/collection/editor-support-c85c080efc292a34

-You can also check your code from the command line using `sv check`(https://github.com/sveltejs/cli).
+You can also check your code from the command line using [`sv check`](https://github.com/sveltejs/cli).
 .